 What are capital expenditures (CapEx)?

 Unlike operational expenses (which are used to calculate your NOI), capital expenditures are recorded — or capitalized — on balance sheets.
 This means that CapEx is not expensed on monthly or annual income statements.
+As a result, CapEx also isn’t factored in when calculating a property’s capitalization rate.

 Overall, the purpose of CapEx is to increase the scope and efficiency of the business operation, in turn adding economic value to the organization.
 And if the good or service has a useful life of less than one year, it has to be expensed on the income statement — it cannot be considered as CapEx.